mnr/writing-wip/dimensions_living_book/greta.md

 But then, there's Greta.
 She never brought this up.
 Never.
 Not once.
 She loved me for who I was.
 She overlooked my faith, my bad hygiene, my goofy dress code; so many things I regret as I age.
 She only saw the man her daughter loved and the potential I had as a son-in-law.

+She loves her gay nephew.
+She's seen men (and priests) misbehave and small town voices hush it up.
+Greta will tell you we are God's children and we are less than perfect, but we still deserve his love and if God loves us, then who are we to judge?

 ## **Fun-gi**

-Greta is an absolute hoot.
-She laughs at my jokes.
+Greta laughs at my jokes.
 When we visit she looks past Janell to see if I'm there.
 If I am, Janell is dismissed and I get the first hug.
 I've told Greta she is my favorite mother-in-law (she is my *only* mother-in-law) and she agrees that I am her favorite son-in-law.
 (The other son-in-law is aware of this but chooses to ignore my little insults).

 My role in Greta's life is comedic relief--I'm the fun guy.
 With apologies to the family members who wrangle medications and bills and doctor visits, my job is to make Greta laugh.
 When Greta is feeling blue, I put on my walking shoes, leave my home in Portland, Oregon, and drive five days to Stevens Point, Wisconsin.
 I stay for a week, usually longer.